Vacationly/listing-details/README.md

 You can run this module either (1) with NPM scripts from local files, or (2) from a container on DockerHub (see more below).

-**By default, the static js bundle is served from S3; to serve from localhost, change the appropriate commented-out lines in public/index.html.**
+**By default, the static js bundle is served from S3.
+To serve from localhost, change the appropriate commented-out lines in public/index.html.**

 ### Running with npm
 In order to run with npm, you need to: